-Upon notification of interconnection request Xcel Energy will confirm with the applicable Transmission Operations group that the new or materially modified transmission facilities are within the NSPX, PSCX or SPSX Balancing Authority Area.
-If the new or materially modified transmission facilities are not within the NSPX, PSCX or SPSX Balancing Authority Area, Xcel Energy will notify the Interconnection Customer.
+Upon notification of interconnection request Xcel Energy will confirm with the applicable Transmission Operations group that the qualified changes to the transmission facilities are within the NSP, PSCo or SPS Balancing Authority Area.
+If the qualified changes to the transmission facilities are not within the NSP, PSCo or SPS Balancing Authority Area, Xcel Energy will notify the Interconnection Customer.

-J. Regulatory Approvals And Permits
+J. Regulatory Approvals and Permits